 Proofreading is a vital and often overlooked academic skill that can improve the quality of your written work at university and beyond.
 But there is more to proofreading than just checking your work.
 These videos and suggestions will introduce you to some of the main things to watch out for when you are proofreading and some useful strategies to make sure that you are getting the most out of your proofreading and producing polished written work free from avoidable errors.

 Proofreading is the process of checking text for errors and mistakes.
-It commonly concentrates on aspects of writing such as grammar, spelling, and punctuation; but more in-depth proof-reading might also pick out questions of tone, genre, and structure.
-In much academic work, you will also need to check the presentation of citations.
+It commonly concentrates on aspects of writing such as grammar, spelling, and punctuation; but more in-depth proof-reading might also pick out questions of style, clarity, and structure.
+In much academic work, you will also need to check the presentation of numbers, referencing and the overall formatting of the work.
+Download our handy checklist for your assessed work.

 For something that’s apparently straight-forward, proofreading can be deceptively tricky.
 It's a real challenge to find grammatical or spelling errors in text, especially in writing with which you’re very familiar – your eye and your brain know what they expect to find, so they don't pay close attention to what is actually there.
 This is why it can help to leave written work for a day or two before proof-reading it; reading your work aloud; or even reading pages from the bottom up to keep your concentration sharp.